Thomas Seckford (1515 – 1587)

 |1587||Founds seven almshouses in Woodbridge for 13 poor men endowing them with an income from properties in Clerkenwell which initially gave the Woodbridge Almshouses an income of £112.
 13s 4d per year

-Dies aged 72, never having had children.
+Dies later that year, aged 72, never having had children.
 Buried in a chapel within St Mary’s Parish Church Woodbridge